oracle-livelabs/database/db-23ai-fundamentals/new-duality-views/new-duality-views-15.md

 	![Creating the Duality View](images/im2.png =50%x*)

+## Task 3: Add and Update Data

-3. Now that the duality view has been created, we can insert data to the relational table or into the duality view.
+1. Now that the duality view has been created, we can insert data to the relational table or into the duality view.
 Let's start with adding data directly to the relational tables.

 	```